 The survivors of this unimaginable event will probably never feel safe no matter where they are, and although the LGBT population in this country is know for being resilient, I would venture to say we will never feel completely at ease in a gay establishment again.

 Terrorism won’t win.
 We will still gather for our parades, our drag shows, and our Saturday evenings with friends, but the one public place we could be completely ourselves has been violated, and our fearless refuge is no more.

 My experience as a small-town Kentucky boy in New York City on 9/11/01

-It was a beautiful fall morning in Manhattan, and I was coming to the end of a three night stay at the Hotel Pennsylvania.
+It was a beautiful fall morning in Manhattan, and I was coming to the end of a two night stay at the Hotel Pennsylvania.
 I was still riding high on the experience of the night before – getting to see my idol in concert.
 Michael Jackson had performed right across the street from my hotel, and it was the first time I had been able to see him in the ten years since I’d become a fan.
 Needless to say, it was one of the most exhilarating nights of my life.

 We had packed as many experiences into our short trip as possible, going to the top of the World Trade Center on 9/9/01 and visiting Liberty Island on 9/10/01.
 The ferry trip back from Liberty Island gave us an exceptional view of New York City and I turned to a friend and asked, “Can you imagine the skyline without the Twin Towers?”
 Neither of us ever considered they would be gone less than 24 hours later.

 We got up early on the 11th, knowing that we would be leaving later in the day to start our long drive home.
 We had seen Times Square at night and loved the energy, so we decided to check it out again in the daylight.
 After grabbing some breakfast and beginning the short walk, we noticed some people standing on the roof of a relatively short apartment building and excitedly pointing toward the south.
 We overheard something about a fire, but figuring it was not a big deal, we continued walking.